TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 SOC ACE Project and Finance Officer

-Nik assists in the management of the programme with particular focus on financial management.
-Nik liaises closely with partners and supports the Programme Manager in preparing reports to funder.
+Nik assists in the management of the programme, with particular focus on financial management.
+Nik liaises closely with partners and supports the Programme Manager in preparing reports for the funder.